BOARD OF DIRECTORS

 Harrison is an entrepreneur with 25 years of experience leading strategic growth initiatives in agriculture, bioenergy and the forest products industry.
 Today, he is a Partner and Vice President of Pacific Ag, LLC, the nation’s largest crop residue harvest and supply company.
 Board service awakens a long-held interest in rural international development starting as an undergraduate at the University of Wisconsin’s Year in India Program followed by 2.5 years as a Peace Corps Volunteer in the Philippines, a job at Peace Corps supporting the AID-funded Farmer-to-Farmer program, and as a World Bank Intern designing Social Investment Fund Projects for Latin America.

-Joe is a senior civil and water resources engineer with over 25 years of U.S.-based and international water resources engineering, project management, and civil design experience.
-He is the Northwest Regional Design Director for Environmental Science Associates based in Portland, Oregon.
+Joe is a senior engineer and business leader with over 26 years of U.S.-based and international water resources engineering, project management, and civil design experience.
+He is a Principal Engineer at Stantec based in Portland, Oregon.
+He provides leadership within Stantec’s Environmental Service Business Center focused on Ecological Restoration.
 Joe has worked on a national and international basis in the water resources field including international development work with Peace Corps Nepal and Green Empowerment where he served as Program Director from 2001 to 2003.
 Joe was instrumental in establishing the Asia Renewable Energy Network for Green Empowerment and completing development of the Long Lawen Project with partner organization PACOS.
-Joe’s technical understanding in water resources, renewable energy and community development enables him to effectively interface with diverse audiences to solve community issues with appropriate technologies through local NGO’s.
+Joe’s technical understanding in water resources, renewable energy and community development enables him to effectively interface with diverse audiences to solve community issues with appropriate technologies through local NGOs.

 Kathy Fry lived for 25 years in the South Pacific working with community development NGOs, including the Foundation of the Peoples of the South Pacific International and Counterpart International.
 She has a masters degree in International Management and Administration from the School for International Training and is currently working at Mercy Corps as the Regional Program Director for Latin America.
 Kathy’s experience in program development and evaluation, as well as institutional fundraising has been a great help to Green Empowerment.